Home

 Step #4: Calculate the cost of goods/services

 Your cost of goods is how much it costs to maintain a product or service.
-As stated before, this could be shipping and inventory costs.
+COGS could include raw materials, direct labor, shipping and inventory storage costs.
 The formula for calculating your cost of goods is:

 Step #5: Calculate gross profit

-Your gross profit is how much revenue is left over after you’ve subtracted the cost to maintain your inventory or services, so the formula for calculating gross profit is:
+Your gross profit is how much revenue is left over after you’ve subtracted the cost to buy or produce and maintain your inventory or services.
+The formula for calculating gross profit is:

 Step #6: Calculate operating expenses

-Make a list and add all of your everyday expenses, including salary, rent, utilities, supplies, and other essential costs that help with your business’ day-to-day operations.
+Make a list of all your everyday expenses other than COGS.
+Operating expenses might include salary, rent, utilities, supplies, and other essential costs of your business’s day-to-day operations.

 Step #7: Calculate interest expense